What happens when our social graph becomes too dense

 Seeing Like a Network: An article in a blog named “Strange Loop Canon”, author is Rohit Krishnan, posted on Jun 19, 2024.

-When modeled as one human → one node; one relationship → one edge; it’s quite evident that over the last century/decade, that the average degree of each node has increased significantly, causing the social graph to become more dense.
+When modeled as one human -> one node; one relationship -> one edge; it’s quite evident that over the last century/decade, that the average degree of each node has increased significantly, causing the social graph to become more dense.

 Some evidence: In 2007-2008, E. Horvitz and J. Leskovec find an average of 6.6 degrees of separation between 240M people after analyzing emails and instant messaging.
 In 2016, Facebook found that to be 3.57.
+In eight years, the measured distance between any two humans almost halved.
+Each of us went from being a node in a sparse village graph to a node with thousands of effective edges, each one a pipe that never stops flowing.

 This creates a surplus of offer of information that one receives from their social network (not “those” social networks, your actual kin, peers, tribe).